ywamsendai/ywamsendai-wiki/docs/finances.md

 * Purchasing shared assets (computer, projector, instruments, vehicle etc.)
 * Community meeting supplies (coffee, snacks etc.)
 * Fund to purchase and maintain a vehicle
+* Donate to local churches and ministries

-Please feel free to ask specific questions regarding this Team Member Fee.
+Please feel free to ask specific questions regarding this Team Member Contribution.
 We want to be as transparent as possible in regards to community finances!

 ## Budgeting